YeWenjia/YeWenjia.github.io/index.md

 Email : yewenjia@cs.hku.hk

 I am a PhD student at the Department of Computer Science, University of Hong Kong.
 I am working under the supervision of Dr. Bruno Oliveira.
-My research area is Programming Language, Type System, Gradual Tying.
+My research area is Programming Language, Type System, Gradual Tying, Compilers and Program Analysis.

 ## Academics